-- Dean’s Council, Department Chairs approve and post a diversity statement and a strengthened EEO statement to SPH website (Fall 2011, Spring 2012).
+- Dean’s Council and Department Chairs approved and posted a diversity statement and a strengthened EEO statement to the Gillings website (Fall 2011, Spring 2012).

-- Rumay Alexander, EdD, RN, Clinical Professor and Director of Multicultural Affairs at the School of Nursing, is appointed Diversity Champion for UNC-Gillings.
-(September 2012).
+- Rumay Alexander, EdD, RN, clinical professor and director of multicultural affairs at the UNC School of Nursing, was appointed Diversity Champion for the School (September 2012).

 - Awards processes for the School are updated (Spring 2012).

 - Diversity recruitment specialist, Trinnette Cooper, was hired to support our diversity outreach and recruitment programs (Spring 2012) and strengthened pipeline programs through the Summer Public Health Symposium for high school students (2012-present), Project IMHOTEP for juniors and seniors (2012-present) and regular outreach at pre-college, college and professional levels.

 - The School made modest gains in faculty, staff and student diversity in fall 2012 and again the following year

 - Admissions practices across departments were reviewed (Spring 2013), and each department adopted at least one new promising practice for the fall 2013 admissions season.